Nostalgic, soft tone and vintage film recipes using Fujifilm film simulations

 I do understand that mono with a tint is not for everyone.
 My thought really is that there are already excellent B&W recipes and not much new territory to cover.
 So mine are something different.
 It’s totally ok to use them with no tint of course.
 All my recipes are just ideas really

-4 responses to “Double Expresso, Retro Mono with Dark Shadows”
+4 responses to “Double Espresso, Retro Mono with Dark Shadows”

 Thanks.
 However I do not like sepia and other monochrome variations (except black and white of course) I will give it a try.
 Clarity +5 seems interesting.
 Best regards.